What are you searching for?

 Hornsby Aquatic Centre

-We have so many fabulous aquatic centres scattered around the North Shore, you really are spoilt for choice.
-They all have indoor and outdoor pools; some even have water slides and other fun water play features.
+We have numerous fabulous aquatic centres scattered around the North Shore, so you’re really spoilt for choice.
+They all have both indoor and outdoor pools; some even feature water slides and other fun water play amenities.
 On the North Shore, try:

 North Sydney Pool and Willoughby Leisure Centre are currently closed for renovations.